qt-dork/ewie.online/src/posts/20250505-im-playing-umineko-f.md

 ---

 description: |
-  i'm playing umineko for the first time today. when does this happen!["Hahahahahahahaha!!!!
-Battler!
+  i'm playing umineko for the first time today. when does this happen
 date: 2025-05-05T07:09:55.814Z
 tags:
  - "umineko: when they cry"